CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

            preferences = self.get_plugin(Plugins.Preferences)
            preferences.register_plugin_preferences(self)

-Now we can access the Preferences window either from the toolbar or from the "Tools > Preferences" menu.
+The preferences window can now be accessed from the toolbar or from the “Tools > Preferences” menu.
-There we will find a section called *Spyder Pomodoro Timer* and inside it is the *Pomodoro timer limit* parameter.
+There, we will find a section called *Spyder Pomodoro Timer* and inside it is the *Pomodoro timer limit* parameter.
 If we change that value, we will see how the corresponding label in the status bar changes.

 .. image:: images/workshop-3/pd_plugin_confpage.gif
    :alt: Pomodoro Timer toolbar configuration page.

-Now your plugin is in an initial version ready to publish...
+Now your plugin is in an initial version ready to be published...

 ======================
 Publishing your plugin